kanidm/kanidm/kanidm_book/src/client_tools.md

     kanidm self whoami -C ../path/to/ca.pem -H https://localhost:8443 --name anonymous kanidm self whoami -H https://localhost:8443 --name anonymous

-Now you can take some time to look at what commands are available - things may still be rough so please ask for help at anytime.
+Now you can take some time to look at what commands are available - please ask for help at anytime.

 ## Kandim configuration